pingcap/blog/introducing-tidb-lightning.md

 ![](media/lightning-architecture.png)

-Lightning consists of two components: **tidb-lightning** (“Lightning”) and **tikv-importer** (“Importer”).
+TiDB Lightning consists of two components: **tidb-lightning** (“Lightning”) and **tikv-importer** (“Importer”).
 Lightning is responsible for converting SQL into KV pairs, and Importer is responsible for sorting KV pairs and scheduling them into the TiKV servers.

 While it is possible to combine these into a single program like Loader, we chose to split it into two components for two reasons: